Arjan Nagra clinches title in first leg of National Eventing Championship - www.lokmattimes.com

 Arjan Nagra clinches title in first leg of National Eventing Championship

-Gurugram, March 27 Nicolas Colsaerts, who called the DLF Golf and Country Club a tough course, got down ...

-Gurugram, March 27 Nicolas Colsaerts, who called the DLF Golf and Country Club a tough course, got down to business as the Hero Pro-Am ahead of the Indian Open was conducted on Wednesday morning.
+New Delhi [India], March 28 : Arjan Singh Nagra, riding Bianca, emerged the national champion in the novice category ...

-Whereas, Manvendra Singh and Sthavi Asthana claimed the second and third positions respectively at the ongoing NEC Eventing Novice & Pre Novice 2023-24 Championship at the Army Polo & Riding Centre.
+New Delhi [India], March 28 : Arjan Singh Nagra, riding Bianca, emerged the national champion in the novice category in the first leg of the National Eventing Championship (NEC) on Wednesday, while Manvendra Singh and Sthavi Asthana claimed the second and third positions, respectively, at the ongoing NEC Eventing Novice and Pre Novice 2023-24 Championship at the Army Polo & Riding Centre, Delhi Cantt.

-Nagra did not concede any penalty while clearing 11 obstacles, completing the run in exactly one hour.
-He also did not concede a penalty in show jumping but in the dressage section was 31.6 seconds more than the allowed time-limit.
+Nagra did not concede any penalties while clearing 11 obstacles, completing the run in exactly one hour.
+He also did not concede a penalty in show jumping but in the dressage section, it was 31.6 seconds more than the allowed time-limit, as per a press release from the Equestrian Federation of India (EFI).

-The eventing competition, also known as horse trial, comprises three disciplines dressage, cross country and show jumping.
+The eventing competition, also known as the horse trial, comprises three disciplines: dressage, cross country and show jumping.

 Manvendra, who rode Hercules, and Stahvi who was riding Rustam Jee, also conceded penalty only in the dressage event.